jakeruleaux-zz/hair-two/README.md

 Type 'git clone' then copy the repository link and press enter.

-Type 'cd php-wk-3-d-5-hair' to access the path on your terminal.
+Type 'cd hair-two' to access the path on your terminal.

 Type 'composer install' in terminal to download terminal.